telerik/blazor-docs/_contentTemplates/common/js-interop-file.md

 #end

 #enable-static-assets
-    To enable the use of static assets in your project, make sure you have the following line to your **Server** project `Startup.cs` file:
+    To enable the use of static assets in your project, add the following line to the `Startup.cs` file in the **Server** project:

     **C#**